vincentxwang/ChipFiring.jl/README.md

 [![Build Status](https://github.com/vincentxwang/ChipFiring.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/vincentxwang/ChipFiring.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![codecov](https://codecov.io/gh/vincentxwang/ChipFiring.jl/graph/badge.svg?token=TKJBAIMQ6D)](https://codecov.io/gh/vincentxwang/ChipFiring.jl)

 [ChipFiring.jl](https://github.com/vincentxwang/ChipFiring.jl) is a Julia package for analyzing chip-firing games on graphs.
 The codes are roughly based on the algorithms given in *Sandpiles and Divisors: An Introduction to Chip-Firing* by Corry and Perkinson (2018).
 A key objective is for the package to be useful for both researchers and students.
-The package is built around a two-tier API design: a simple layer for interactive use, and a high-performance layer for intensive computations.
 Its features include:

 - Basic operations on chip-firing graphs (e.g. firing, lending)
 - Computations of $r$-th graph gonality